 In certain circumstances (see "Description of the Bonds-Optional Redemption"), we may be obligated to pay additional amounts to optionally redeem the bonds.
 These potential payments may implicate the provisions of the Treasury Regulations relating to "contingent payment debt instruments."
 If the bonds have an issue price that does not exceed the stated principal amount of the bonds, then the foregoing potential obligation to pay certain additional amounts generally may be ignored under these regulations.
-Furthermore, under these regulations, a contingency should not cause a debt instrument to be treated as a contingent payment debt instrument if, as of the issue date, such contingency will not occur.
-We intend to take the position that the foregoing potential obligation to pay certain addition of the bonds to be treated as contingent payment debt instruments for U.S. federal income tax purposes.
+Furthermore, under these regulations, a contingency should not cause a debt instrument to be treated as a contingent payment debt instrument if, as of the issue date, such contingency is considered "remote" or "incidental" or, in certain circumstances, it is significantly more likely than not that the contingency will not occur.
+We intend to take the position that the foregoing potential obligation to pay certain additional amounts should not cause the bonds to be treated as contingent payment debt instruments for U.S. federal income tax purposes.
 Our position is binding on a holder unless such holder discloses its contrary position in the manner required by the applicable Treasury Regulations.
 It is possible that the IRS may take a different position, in which case, if such position is sustained, the timing and amount of income included and the character of the income recognized with respect to the bonds may be materially and adversely different from the consequences discussed herein.
 The remainder of this discussion assumes that the bonds will not be treated as contingent payment debt instruments.
-You should consult your own tax advisors regarding the possible application of the contingent payment debt instruments to the bonds.
+You should consult your own tax advisors regarding the possible application of the contingent payment debt instrument rules to the bonds.